 The Truth About Tampons and Pads

-As we learn more about menstrual health, the worries about what’s in our period products are on the rise.
-Recent headlines have sounded alarms about harmful chemicals in popular items like tampons and pads.
-From toxic metals to pesky "forever chemicals," let’s break down what these findings mean for you.
+As we learn more about menstrual health, concerns over what’s actually in our period products are growing.
+Recent headlines have raised alarms about harmful chemicals found in mainstream tampons and pads - ranging from toxic metals to "forever chemicals" like PFAS.

 What’s in Your Tampons?

-Investigations have uncovered some concerning findings about certain tampon brands.
-Toxic metals like lead, arsenic, and cadmium have made the list, raising eyebrows and health concerns.
+Investigations have uncovered some concerning findings about certain tampon brands - especially non-organic ones.
+Toxic metals like lead, arsenic, and cadmium have been detected in some mainstream products, raising serious health concerns.

-• Lead: This heavy metal is linked to a bunch of health issues.
-Even low levels can mess with development in kids, while long-term exposure is no friend to your heart, kidneys, or reproductive health.
+• Lead: This heavy metal is linked to a range of health issues.
+Even low levels can interfere with development in kids, while long-term exposure can harm your heart, kidneys, and reproductive system.

-• Cadmium: Commonly found in batteries, cadmium exposure can lead to kidney damage and bone loss—not exactly what you want in a product you use internally!
+• Cadmium: Often found in batteries, cadmium exposure can lead to kidney damage and bone loss - not something you want near such a sensitive area.

 The “Forever Chemicals” in Pads